 A new destination for London has been created.
 The Strand Aldwych transformation has converted busy roadways into a major new public space at the Strand and an enhanced pedestrian experience across the Aldwych, including new crossings, wider footways and a new green space.
 The vision is for the area to become a global creative and cultural quarter and an international beacon for creativity, enterprise and learning.

 Strand Aldwych aims to bring the inside out – celebrating the wealth of cultural and educational offer in the area, whilst providing a new green oasis in central London to relax, play and come together.
 The initial meanwhile intervention at the Strand will is testing how Londoners would like to use the space before the permeant scheme is brought forward.

 A vibrant, busy area, home to one of London’s oldest street markets.
 Over £1bn of investment over the next 15-20 years will deliver over 1,750 new homes across tenures; better routes around the area; green and open spaces; and business and enterprise premises.

 Projects that improve health, wellbeing, and employment prospects for local people are already underway, and the programme has a key role to play in the council’s commitment to achieving net zero.
 There are a huge range of opportunities for genuinely inclusive and diverse organisations to work on this ambitious programme.
-The council will be looking for a development partner to deliver Site A in the near future.
+The council is currently in the process of procuring a development partner to deliver Site A.

 Adjacent to the Grand Union Canal, Westminster City Council are creating 112 new truly affordable homes are being created at 300 Harrow Road.
 Alongside the homes, the scheme will deliver a new nursery, community hall, café, public realm improvements and a new affordable workspace for the creative industries.